FYP-Group-MKM/timeflex-rn/README.md

 #### Instructions
 1. Install the dependencies:
 ```
+npm install -g expo-cli   // you have to install Expo CLI if you are new to it
 npm install
 ```
 2. In node_modules/expo/AppEntry.js, replace the whole file with the following: